(Oral Hairy Leukoplakia)

 Leukoplakia is an overgrowth of these changed cells.
 It may develop for no reason.
 However, it is often associated with regular irritants to the tissue of the mouth such as:

 - Smokeless tobacco, including chewing tobacco or snuff

 - Rough teeth

 - Rough places on dentures, fillings, or crowns

 Some leukoplakia may have an association with the human papillomavirus (HPV).

 Hairy leukoplakia is associated with Epstein-Barr virus.
-This virus can exist in your body but only cause problems if there is a weakened immune system.
+This virus can exist in your body but only cause problems if there is a weakened immune system, such as HIV.